nickstanley574/nickstanley574.github.io/_posts/2020-08-16-ssh-port-forwarding.md

 ---
 layout: post
-emoji: 🐡
 title: SSH Port Forwarding
-excerpt: Uncovering hidden gems like SSH port forwarding with L and R options.
 ---

 The software discipline has an abundance of tools, options and commands.
 An individual will never know them all.
 Tools used by someone every day can hide a hidden trick they never knew existed.
 One of my favorite tricks to show people is SSH port forwarding using the `L` and `R` options.
 They are not hard to use or understand and once added to your toolbox, open a whole new world of advantages.